NHL Best Bets for Tuesday: Expert Hockey Predictions for Today's Playoff Games

 NHL best bet: Colorado Avalanche -1.5 over LA Kings (-108)

 Obviously, the run during that stretch in which they advanced ended up quite well.
-But ultimately, another early exit would be an underachievement with such a loaded team for the better part of a decade.
-This is an experienced group that will not take their opponent for granted.
-They want to avoid losing home-ice advantage by splitting the first 2 at home to even risk the chance of winning this series.
-Look for a very motivated Avalanche team Tuesday to come out with plenty of urgency and win this game convincingly, just like they have in 4 straight now against the Kings this year.
+But, ultimately, another early exit would be an underachievement with such a loaded team for the better part of a decade.
+This is an experienced group that will not take its opponent for granted.
+The Avs want to avoid losing home-ice advantage by splitting the first 2 at home.
+Look for a very motivated Avalanche team to come out with plenty of urgency and win this game convincingly, just like they have in 4 straight now against the Kings this year.

-Read our full Kings vs Avalanche Game 2 prediction
+Read our full Kings vs Avalanche Game 2 pick

 Google News